 The rapid extension of railroads now going on would of itself, in a short time, inevitably work a revolution in the system of the Post Office.
-Between Manchester and Liverpool, instead of one direct post per day, as before the construction of the railroad, there are now four, which alone produce a revenue of nearly £11,000 per annum.
+Between Manchester and Liverpool, instead of two posts per day, as before the construction of the railroad, there are now five; and this improvement has increased the number of letters nearly one half.
 Indeed, it is obvious that the extensive employment of railroads will render it necessary to re-model the whole system of distribution.
 Let other independent changes then be made, while there is time to effect them.